jboss-developer/jboss-eap-quickstarts/README.md

 Some quickstarts are designed to enhance or extend other quickstarts.
 These are noted in the **Prerequisites** column.
 If a quickstart lists prerequisites, those must be installed or deployed before working with the quickstart.

-Quickstarts with tutorials in the [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide "Getting Started Developing Applications Guide") are noted with two asterisks ( ** ) following the quickstart name.
+Quickstarts with tutorials in the [Get Started Developing Applications](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/Introduction/ "Get Started Developing Applications") are noted with two asterisks ( ** ) following the quickstart name.

 | **Quickstart Name** | **Demonstrated Technologies** | **Description** | **Experience Level Required** | **Prerequisites** |
 |:-----------|:-----------|:-----------|:-----------|:-----------|